cmgchess/facemash-v2/README.md

 ## FaceMash V2
 Simple, Reusable, Prototypical solution inspired by FaceMash ( As seen in [The Social Network (2010)](https://www.imdb.com/title/tt1285016/) ) that allows users to rate two Pokemons against each other.
-The game uses Glicko 2 rating system to calculate the relative strength of each Pokemon, and features a leaderboard that is automatically updated at GMT midnight.
+The game uses Glicko 2 rating system to calculate the relative strength?/popularity? whatever of each Pokemon, and features a leaderboard that is automatically updated at GMT midnight.
 ### Inspiration
 [![FaceMash](https://img.youtube.com/vi/KdtPNRzuKrk/0.jpg)](https://www.youtube.com/watch?v=KdtPNRzuKrk)